 I had to wait for my 21st birthday to get my license to begin selling homes.
 My 50th anniversary with Kirk & Cobb will be in August 2023.
 I had to learn creative everything to work with my friends at that young age.
 Over the years, I have honed my advanced skills in negotiating sane and reasonable deals.
-My sales have been in the top 1-2% of Topeka Realtors’ sales for over forty years.
+My sales were in the top 1-2% of Topeka Realtors’ sales for over forty years.
 It’s what I do.
 All day, every day.
 Today, I am still working hard and going strong.

 I have worked so hard for so long that I think people have noticed.
 I hope you can ask just about anyone about me to hear good things.
 I think you will hear that my advice is valued by experts.
 I think you will hear that I am a stickler for all the pesky details that affect Buyers’ and Sellers’ lives in a real estate deal.
 I can prove my advanced skills, but I hope I am also well known for a caring approach — I hope that I am known for my conscientious devotion to all the folks who pay me the honor of choosing me as their Realtor.